 print(ColorEnum.BLUE)

-GREEN < BLUE #syntax error
+#GREEN < BLUE #syntax error

-Green.Value > BLUE.Value? #=> TRUE,
+print(ColorEnum.GREEN.value > ColorEnum.BLUE.value) # => TRUE

 Values can be assigned to the names either manually or automatically using auto().
 Using auto() ensures that each name is assigned a unique and sequential value and the initial assignment starting at 1 (not 0).